-Salary: $35,350 – $55,000 CDN (commensurate with the level of experience)
+Salary: $42,000 – $52,000 CDN (commensurate with the level of experience)

-Application instructions: All individuals interested in this position must submit a cover letter, CV, and names of three individuals who are willing to provide letters of reference (reference letters are not required at this stage, but will be requested for those selected to be interviewed).
-The cover letter should describe your research background, research interests, long-term career goals, and their fit with the focus of this call.
+Application instructions: If interested in this position, please submit a cover letter, CV, and names of three individuals who will be willing to provide letters of reference (reference letters are not required at this stage but will be requested for those selected to be interviewed).
+Make sure to include your research background, research interests, long-term career goals, and your fit with the focus of this call in your cover letter.
 Your CV should include your education, publications, awards, conference abstracts, and research experience.

 FTE: 100%.
-The normal hours of work are 40 hours per week for a full-time postdoctoral fellow (prorated for those holding a partial appointment) recognizing that the needs of the employee’s research and training and the needs of the supervisor’s research program may require flexibility in the performance of the employee’s duties and hours of work.
+The normal hours of work are 40 hours per week for a full-time postdoctoral fellow (pro-rated for those holding a partial appointment) recognizing that the needs of the employee’s research and training and the needs of the supervisor’s research program may require flexibility in the performance of the employee’s duties and hours of work.

 Employment as a Postdoctoral Fellow at the University of Toronto is covered by the terms of the CUPE 3902 Unit 5 Collective Agreement.